christt105/Sprite_Ordering_and_Camera_Culling_Personal_Research/docs/index.md

 Pivot is the green rectangle in every entity.

 In order to work with Tiled easily, I have implemented code to import entities to the game.
 I will explain how it works.
+That works from loading object layers in Tiled, you can see the code to load an entire map [here](https://github.com/christt105/Sprite_Ordering_and_Camera_Culling_Personal_Research/blob/master/Solution/Motor2D/j1Map.cpp).

 ## Importing dynamic entities from Tiled

 We can work with tilesets in Tiled.
 It allows us some functionalities.
-Only we have to do is to study what it gives and incorporate to our code.
+Only we must do is to study what it gives and incorporate to our code.
 First, there is the main information of the tileset that we can see on Properties window.
 <img src="imagen de las propiedades"/>
 Here we have some general information about the tileset.
 The most important are: